 When we are winding up a limited company, If we go via the informal liquidation route it will take three months once we submit the DS01 form to Companies House, on the assumption that there are no objections from third parties.
 On the other hand, when winding up a limited company, if you go via a formal liquidation the length of time could be several months or up to a year or even longer.

 1) Formal liquidation–where the final funds in the business are more than £25K

 When closing a limited company (UK), the first method is to hand the company over to an Insolvency Practitioner.
 Even though your company in this scenario will not be insolvent, the Insolvency Practitioner will become the company’s liquidator.

 As part of the official company closure process, the liquidator will then:

 - Eventually, pay the balance left over to the shareholders.

-To cover himself as part of the liquidating a company (UK) process, the liquidator has to make sure he identifies and quantifies all of the company creditors.
+To cover himself, the liquidator has to ensure he identifies and quantifies all of the company creditors.
 He will then make sure that he pays them.
 The formal liquidation process will take several months, from start to finish.
 When you are winding up a limited company formally, this is the case even in the most-simple of instances.
 The average cost for a formal liquidation is around £3,000 plus VAT.

 With regard to liquidating a company (UK), please see the section below `Members’ Voluntary (Solvent) Liquidation’.
 This goes into more detail with regard to the liquidators’ work and what this involves.